 The olfactory system plays a significant role in our perception of the various flavors in our food.
 While anosmia doesn’t affect the taste buds on your tongue — meaning you can still distinguish basic tastes like salty, sweet, bitter, sour, and umami — it does rob you of the ability to appreciate the subtler nuances of flavor.
 For example, if you were to eat chocolate ice cream with your eyes closed, as a person with anosmia, you might describe it as cold, sweet, soft, and creamy, but without your sense of smell, you wouldn’t be able to identify it as chocolate.

 The first cranial nerve is responsible for qualitative odor sensations, like flowers’ fragrance or fresh-cut grass’s smell.
 In contrast, the fifth cranial nerve, or the trigeminal nerve, plays a role in perceiving sensory overtones of smell like warmth, coolness, sharpness, and irritation.
 A strongly smelling substance like onion or ammonia triggers a physical response via this nerve.
 For instance, deeply inhaling the smell of a cut onion can make your eyes water.

-Even if you progress to complete anosmia you will still be able to distinguish stinging, burning, cooling, and sharpness through the nerve endings in your tongue.
+Interestingly, even if you progress to complete anosmia, you can still perceive sensations such as stinging, burning, cooling, and sharpness through the nerve endings in your tongue.
+This is because other nerves, including the fifth cranial nerve, convey these sensations, not the olfactory nerve.
 Dysfunction of the fifth cranial nerve that connects to the tongue is extremely rare.
-The combined loss of both taste and smell is called ageusia.
+The combined loss of taste and smell is a distinct condition known as ageusia.